metaperl/binary-martingale/hacked.md

 because crypto can be sent anonymously and there is no central authority, there is no registry connecting identities to addresses.

-I guess if you want total freedom and autonomy you better be ready for it.
+I guess if you want total freedom and autonomy you better be ready to defend against those who want to misuse it.

 ## Back up your wallet frequently